ICE-V-Wireless/ICE-V-Wireless/python/README.md

 # Python
-This directory contains the host-side Python utility script which is used to communicate with the ESP32C3 FPGA board over WiFi.
+This directory contains the host-side Python utility script which is used to communicate with the ICE-V Wireless board over WiFi.

 ## Installation
 The script uses python modules that should be available with most common installs so it should run "out of the box" with no special effort.

 ## Provisioning
-The script assumes a default IP address for the ESP32C3 FPGA board of
+The script assumes a default IP address for the ICE-V Wireless board of

 ```
 192.168.0.132